-The Alex Dental Health Bus visits underserved communities in Calgary, educating kids ages 6-24 on the importance of dental hygiene and providing preventative services such as sealants and fluoride treatments.
+The Alex Dental Health Bus visits underserved communities in Calgary, educating kids ages 6-24 on the importance of oral hygiene and providing preventative dental services.
 Many who use the program are low-income, non-insured or underinsured, and shoulder the greatest burden of dental disease in our community.

 The effects of COVID-19

 Despite the virus, the team has continued to provide this vital service, which is needed now more than ever with many parents out of work, uninsured, and unable to pay out-of-pocket for dental care for their kids.